Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 What is the journal entry for purchases?

 This shows the expense of the goods or services bought and boosts the purchase account along with the inventory of the purchased item.
-Credit the Party Account indicates the obligation from the purchase, recognising that you owe money to the supplier.
+Credit the Party Account indicates the obligation from the purchase, recognizing that you owe money to the supplier.

 How to do journal entry with GST?